 As you dig into the data revealed by this metric, be sure to also take note of who exactly is resigning: Is it your top performers?
 Senior managers?
 When many of the employees who leave are your best and brightest, they take all their skills, knowledge and connections with them, putting your organization at a disadvantage.

-Impact on Business Metrics
+Impact on business metrics

 Stay on top of how workforce dynamics, such as resignations, are impacting business outcomes such as revenue.
-With less skilled workers available to do the work, it becomes harder to get the results needed to keep profits up and morale high.
+With fewer skilled workers available to do the work, it becomes harder to get the results needed to keep profits up and morale high.
 With a detailed picture of how employee exits affect other business metrics, you are better able to take proactive action to reduce any negative impacts.

 2. Look For the causes of employee turnover